Code-Institute-Submissions/marco-deb/TESTING.md

 After testing the code in the w3 html validator, there where several warnings and some errors.
 One error was that I had placed a buttons in anchor tags.
 I corrected this.
 There where several other warnings and errors that was from code that I have not created.
 These came from the script tags i’ve inserted to my html that links to libraries.
 So there’s not much I can do about it.
 I had the same issue in my milestone project 1.
 At that time I wrote to tutor assistance and they said it was ok as long as I mention it in the readme file.
 Se image below.

-There where some errors in the code that I've written.
-It was that I had placed buttons inside anchor tags.
-I corrected that.

 ![HTML Test](assets/readme-images/html-test.png)